forgefed/forgefed/README.md

-# GitPub: federating Git services
+# ForgeFed: federating Git services

-GitPub is a decentralized federation protocol based on the W3C's [ActivityPub][ActivityPub], which extends [ActivityStream 2.0][ActivityStream2].
+ForgeFed (formerly GitPub) is a decentralized federation protocol based on the W3C's [ActivityPub][ActivityPub], which extends [ActivityStream 2.0][ActivityStream2].
 It provides a server to server API for pull request, forking and subscription of repositories provided by Git web services (services like GitHub, GitLab, Gogs, Gitea).